alibaba/spring-cloud-alibaba/Roadmap.md

 A distributed task scheduling product developed by Alibaba Middleware team.
 It supports both periodical tasks and tasks to be triggered at specified time points.

-More components will be supported by Spring Cloud Alibaba in the future, which may include but are not limited to the following:

 **Dubbo**

 Apache Dubbo™ (incubating) is a high-performance, Java based open source RPC framework.